Efficient Discovery of Actual Causality in Stochastic Systems: Introduction

+\vmcai{While the work in \cite{maldonado2025robotpouringidentifyingcauses} also applies a probabilistic causal framework to robotics, its focus is fundamentally on task repair, identifying an effective intervention after a failure.
+This objective differs from our focus on causal discovery.
+An approach geared towards finding a sufficient repair may not need to pinpoint the precise root cause.
+Consequently, their methodology is not designed for the fine-grained analysis required to identify actual causes of the effects in stochastic systems, which is the central challenge we address.}

-In this paper, we are motivated by the notion of {\em actual causality} (AC) by Halpern and Pearl~\cite{h16}, which focuses on the causal effect of particular events, rather than type-level causality, which attempts to make general statements about scientific and natural phenomena (e.g., \causeclr{smoking} causes \effectclr{cancer}).
-On the other hand, AC is a formalism to deal with token-level causality, which aims to find the causal effect of individual events.
-The original definition of AC is for deterministic systems and hence can only reason about deterministic causation.
-Halpern~\cite{h16} suggests ``pulling out'' all uncertainty in the exogenous variables and defining a probability distribution over them.
-This interpretation of uncertainty limits reasoning about the causal effect of events where the controllable actions of the system have probabilistic nature (e.g., due to noise or imprecise measurements).
-Thus, we turn to {\em probabilistic actual causality} (PAC) introduced by Fenton-Glynn~\cite{fg17}.
+In this paper, we are motivated by the notion of {\em actual causality} (AC) by Halpern and Pearl~\cite{h16}, which focuses on the causal effect of particular events, rather than type-level causality, which attempts to make general statements about scientific and natural phenomena (e.g., smoking causes cancer).
+AC is a formalism to deal with token-level causality, which aims to find the causal effect of individual events.
+The original definition of AC is for deterministic systems and, hence, can only reason about causation in deterministic systems.
+For probabilistic systems, Halpern~\cite{h16} suggests ``pulling out'' all stochasticity in the exogenous variables whose values are determined by factors outside the model and defining a probability distribution over them.
+This interpretation of \vmcai{stochastic behavior} limits reasoning about the causal effect of events, where the controllable actions of the system have a probabilistic nature (e.g., due to noise or imprecise measurements).
+Thus, we turn to {\em probabilistic actual causality} (PAC) introduced by Fenton-Glynn~\cite{fg17} based on the concept of AC.
 Similar to the original definition of AC, PAC is based on causal settings in terms of structural equations and requires the following: (1) there exists a scenario with non-zero probability in which both the cause and its subsequent effect occur in the actual world; and (2) for any counterfactual scenario whose contingencies are identical to those of the actual world and in which the cause does not occur, the probability of the effect occurring is less than in the actual world.